go-ozzo/ozzo-validation/README.md

 #### Each

-An other option is to use the `validation.Each` method.
-This method allows you to define the rules for the iterables within a struct.
+The `Each` validation rule allows you to apply a set of rules to each element of an array, slice, or map.

 ```go
 type Customer struct {